sorinbotirla/Raspberry-Pi-FLIR-Lepton-Thermal-Imaging-Camera/README.md

 ## Copyrights

-FLIR, Teledyne, Lepton and their logos are trademarks registered and owned by Teledyne FLIR LLC
+FLIR, Teledyne, Lepton and their logos are trademarks registered and owned by Teledyne FLIR LLC<br />
+Raspberry Pi is a trademark of Raspberry Pi Ltd<br />
+HDMI (High-Definition Multimedia Interface) is a registered trademark of HDMI Licensing, LLC